Jun-del/TalentLabs/astro-blog-web-dev/src/pages/posts/post-6.md

 #### 1. Functions

-- React components are essentially JavaScript functions.
-They take in _props_ as arguments and return elements or components (HTML in JSX format).
+- React are made with the concept of reusable components which are essentially JavaScript functions.
+They take in _props_ (like parameter) as arguments and return elements or components (HTML in JSX format).
 You can think of React components as special functions that encapsulate a part of your user interface.

 - Props (Properties): Props are a way to pass data from a parent component to a child component.
 They are read-only and help you create reusable components.